-Weddingbee is a wedding blog updated daily by 25 or so real brides across the world.
-They chronicle every aspect of their wedding planning journey sharing ideas, diy projects, research, and their personal wedding stories.
+Weddingbee is a wedding blog updated daily real brides across the world.
+They chronicle every aspect of their wedding planning journey sharing ideas, DIY projects, research, and their personal wedding stories.
 By following along on these real brides’ journeys, we hope to inspire and help you plan your own wedding!

 Who are the Bees?

 The bees are a select group of volunteers who love weddings and sharing ideas with other brides-to-bee.